spjpgrd/customize/README.md

 # Customize

 A painless tool to create HTML email signatures — without coding another table.
 Built with React.

+_P.S.
+Tried to make the markup and CSS stupidly simple, and not have it not ejected from the create-react-app so it can be used a teaching tool_

 **[View the Live Demo 🚀](https://customize-me.spjpgrd.now.sh/)**